-And it turns out Gamzee actually is this.
+And it turns out Gamzee.
 He's the only character who hasn't been tricked into following Doc Scratch's plans.
 (Rose did work with Scratch, but she had no idea what his true plan for her was.)

 Numerous celebrities become this on Post-Scratch Earth, most notably Insane Clown Posse and Guy Fieri.